polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   Azure Storage queues for the Mortgage Application messaging.

-        -   A Windows Server 2019 VM with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases.
-This database will be configured to replicate via transactional replication to a database hosted on one of the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.
+        -   Two Windows Server 2019 VMs with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases which are members of the same Always On Availability Group with the synchronous-commit mode.
+The Customer Data database will be configured to replicate via transactional replication to a database hosted on one of the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.

         -   VNet-to-VNet VPN connection to the virtual network hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.
 This is necessary for SQL Server replication across different Azure Stack Hub regions.